-- (a) The top-eight teams will participate in the year-end tournament.
-Each division champion will be seeded 1st through 3rd based on points earned during the regular season.
-The next five teams, regardless of division alignment, will be seeded 4th through 8th based on points earned during the regular season. - (b) There will be no Sunday morning seventh-place game.
-Teams losing game 5 and 6 will be done. - (c) Pairings for first round games are based on final regular-season standings.
+- (a) Eight teams qualify for the year-end tournament, ranked 1 through 8 based on points earned during the regular season.
+Each division champion is guaranteed a spot in the tournament and ranked according to points earned during the regular season. (change) - (b) A division champion not ranked in the top 8 will bump the lowest-seeded, non-division champion in the standings. (added) - (c) There will be no Sunday morning seventh place game.
+Teams losing game 5 and 6 will be done. (delete) - (d) Pairings for 1st round, quarterfinal games are based on final regular-season standings: 1-vs-8, 2-vs-7, 3-vs-6, and 4-vs-5.